DILIGENT DIVORCE LAWYER HELPING ATLANTA RESIDENTS

 There are cases in which one parent may not be allowed custody, as well as extreme cases in which neither parent may retain custody of a child in favor of grandparents or other guardians.
 Following most divorces, however, both parents of a child will continue to play strong roles in his or her life.
 As a rule, Georgia courts prefer joint custody arrangements to encourage both parents to continue their responsibilities for and relationships with their kids.

 There are two facets of custody: physical and legal.
 Physical custody relates to the physical possession of a child.
 Legal custody relates to the parents’ rights to make decisions on behalf of a child regarding education, medical care, extracurricular activities, religious instruction, and similarly significant matters.
 In most cases, unless there are special circumstances like a history of domestic abuse, a Georgia family court will favor joint physical and legal custody that divides these key rights between the parents.
 Even when one former spouse is given sole custody rights, the other former spouse usually has visitation or other rights.

 In cases when the parents agree to retain joint custody, they can present their own parenting plan to the family court.
 However, even when they agree, the court is not obligated to approve it.
 The focus of a judge in this situation is to serve the child’s health, safety, and comfort interests, regardless of the divorcing spouses’ desires.
 At a minimum, a parenting plan should address:

-- Where the child will be every day, including holidays, birthdays, school breaks, and vacations; Transportation arrangements, including allocations of costs in transferring the child from one parent to the other;
+- Where the child will be every day, including holidays, birthdays, school breaks, and vacations;

 - Child-care and other care arrangements, if necessary;